by Rick Warren — May 21, 2022

 Here’s a quiz to help you gauge your understanding of forgiveness; decide if each statement is true or false.

-- A person should not be forgiven until he asks for it.
+1. A person should not be forgiven until they ask for it.

-When you read the Bible and see what God has to say about forgiveness, you discover that all five of those statements are false.
-How did you do?
+When you read the Bible and learn what God has to say about forgiveness, you discover that all five of those statements are false.

-We’re going to spend the next few days looking at what forgiveness really is, because most people don’t understand forgiveness.
+Since most people don’t understand forgiveness, we’re going to spend the next few days looking at what forgiveness really is.

 First, real forgiveness is unconditional.
-There’s no attachment to it.
+There are no requirements attached to it.
 You don’t earn it.
 You don’t deserve it.
 You don’t bargain for it.
 Forgiveness is not based on a promise to never do it again.
-You offer it to somebody whether they ask for it or not.
+You offer forgiveness to somebody whether they ask for it or not.

 Second, forgiveness isn’t minimizing the seriousness of the offense.
 When somebody asks for your forgiveness and you say, “It’s no big deal.
 It really didn’t hurt,” that actually cheapens forgiveness.
-If it wasn’t a big deal, you don’t need forgiveness and you don’t need to offer it.
+If the offense wasn’t a big deal, then you don’t need to ask for or offer forgiveness.